 - It is not possible to undo changes after the import is committed, except to manually go through the vault, and delete every molecule, batch, user-defined field, run of a project, or what have you.

-- An import that has not been committed OR rejected is "in limbo"- data in the file are not visible to any other members of the vault, and the import may be preventing other users from importing data.
+Please note: An import that has not been committed OR rejected is "in limbo" - data in the file are not visible to any other members of the vault, and the import may be preventing other users from importing data.
 CDD Vault will send you e-mail reminders if you forget to finalize an import for over a week.

-Of course, mistakes will happen from time to time anyway, but this report gives you the power to prevent many of them!
-Nip them in the bud!
-And if you ever encounter an import validation event that you do not understand, please contact firstname.lastname@example.org- we'll be happy to help!
+Of course, mistakes happen but the QC report gives you the power to prevent many of them.
+If you encounter an import validation event that you do not understand, please contact email@example.com- we will be happy to help!